How to buy Johnson And Johnson (JNJ) shares in Australia

 Johnson And Johnson's EBITDA

-Johnson And Johnson's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$27.2 billion.
+Johnson And Johnson's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$35 billion (£27.9 billion).

-The EBITDA is a measure of a Johnson And Johnson's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Johnson And Johnson's overall financial performance and is widely used to measure stock profitability.

 Johnson And Johnson financials